HCL-TECH-SOFTWARE/sample-react-script-application/README.md

 9. Run `npm run build` to build to the build folder.
 If the folder is linked into the script folder of the Dashoard and watch is enabled on the folder in the Dashboard, changes will be pushed into the configured DX server automatically.

 10. <a name='add-react'>Add</a> React and ReactDOM to the theme you want to use - here we will use the default Portal 8.5 Theme.

+If deploying before CF201 or when deploying into your own theme:

     - In the DX Web Developer Dashboard go to Themes and hit Get Themes.
 (The images show an already configured setup)

     ![web developer dashboard themes](./img/wdd-themes-1.png)